Lateral Look: WilmerHale

 agreed the work is interesting

-The view from the firm: WilmerHale seeks to hire from a diverse array of backgrounds whose academic and personal record of achievement demonstrates a commitment to excellence and are at or near the top of their class.
+The view from the firm: WilmerHale seeks to hire students from a diverse array of backgrounds whose academic and personal record of achievement demonstrates a commitment to excellence and are at or near the top of their class.
 In addition, we are looking for individuals whose character, intelligence, judgment, and training will inspire confidence their colleagues and clients.
 We focus on six competencies when selecting and evaluating candidates: commitment, confidence, oral communication, problem solving, teamwork and writing.
 Successful laterals are also lawyers that flourish in a collegial environment that emphasizes teamwork, collaboration and the spirited exchange of ideas in the pursuit of excellence.

 Diversity, Inclusion & Wellbeing